bluz71/vim-mistfly-statusline/README.md

 presence of the Neovim Diagnostics in the current buffer.
 If enabled, the status will be displayed in the left-side section of the _statusline_.

-By default, Neovim Diagnositics will **not** be indicated.
+By default, Neovim Diagnositics will **not** be displayed.

-If Neovim Diagnostic indication is desired then please add the following to your initialization file:
+If Neovim Diagnostic display is desired then please add the following to your initialization file:

 ```viml